 Day 11 – Scottish Highlands Tours from Edinburgh

 Scotland is treasured with the most picturesque coastline and a trip to Scotland isn’t complete without a planning a Scottish Highlands tours from Edinburgh.
 Again due to New year celebrations the day trips from Edinburgh were limited.
-We booked the Glen Coe, Loch Ness, and Inverness tour which best covered the must-see sites in the Scotland.
+We booked the Glen Coe, Loch Ness, and Inverness tour which best covered the must-see sites in Scotland.
 The route from Edinburgh to Loch Ness was laden with most beautiful vistas.
 Inverness and the Scottish Highlands take you through one of the scenic trips in Scotland.
 Though the trip was hectic with limited stops to cover as much as possible the sceneries all along the trip was breathtaking.

 Tips for Edinburgh Visit – Edinburgh Pass